-A set of evaluation criteria is used to determine, on the basis of the availability and accuracy ratios described in section 2.4, the status of a LUT / satellite combination, i.e. the conformity of alert data from a given LUT when processing data from a given satellite.
+A set of evaluation criteria is used to determine, on the basis of the ratios described in section 2.4, the status of a LUT (for LEOLUTs and GEOLUTs, this is the conformity of alert data from a given LUT when processing data from a given satellite).

-If the appropriate evaluation criteria are met the status of the LUT is shown as "Green" (i.e., in conformity) in the appropriate status table posted on the Cospas-Sarsat website.
+If the appropriate evaluation criteria are met, the status of the LUT is shown as "Green" (i.e., in conformity) in the appropriate status table posted on the Cospas-Sarsat website.

-If the appropriate evaluation criteria are not met, notification is sent to the Ground Segment Provider responsible for the non-conforming LUT via a SIT 605 message and the status is shown as "Red" (i.e., non-conforming) in the appropriate status table on the Cospas-Sarsat website.
+If the appropriate evaluation criteria are not met for a LEOLUT or GEOLUT, notification is sent to the Ground Segment Provider responsible for the non-conforming LUT via a SIT 605 message and the status is shown as "Red" (i.e., non-conforming) in the appropriate status table on the Cospas-Sarsat website.